Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Segmenting the data

-+ Due to the presence of outliers, I am curating the data into the affordable_apps DataFrame so that the price range of apps is between a minimum of 0.99 cents and a maximum of 50 dollars.
++ Due to the presence of outliers, I am curating the data into the affordable_apps DataFrame so that the price range of apps is between a minimum of 0.99 cents and a maximum of 50 dollars

 ```python